 Pairing Good Lobster with the Best Wine

-Wondering if you should drink red or white wine with your steamed Maine lobster dish?
+Wondering whether to drink red or white wine with your steamed Maine lobster?

 Or which wines go best with seafood?